mriffaud/Christmas-Song-Lyrics-Generator/README.md

 The forward pass is performed by passing the `inputs` to the model, which generates predicted outputs.
 The loss is calculated by comparing the predicted outputs with the `targets` using the `criterion` (cross-entropy loss).

-The optimizer's gradients are set to zero using `optimizer.zero_grad()`, the loss gradients are computed using `loss.backward()`, and the optimizer's `step()` function is called to update the model parameters based on the gradients.
+The optimiser's gradients are set to zero using `optimiser.zero_grad()`, the loss gradients are computed using `loss.backward()`, and the optimiser's `step()` function is called to update the model parameters based on the gradients.

 After each epoch, the current loss is printed to track the progress of the training process.